Everyone who has an online business needs to create a sales funnel to convert their website visitors into paying customers.

-This is usually to inform of a designed broadcast, more like sending a mass mail, the only difference is that all your customers get this via a Facebook chat, making it very easy to spark a conversation. once a chat conversation is initiated, the chatbot is designed to hold up on all operations till the initial conversation is concluded.
+This is usually to inform of a designed broadcast, more like sending a mass mail; the only difference is that all your customers get this via a Facebook chat, making it easy to spark a conversation.

 2. Email Marketing.

 Email marketing is another tool used to nurture prospective clients.
-As said earlier in this article, you are most likely to get prospective customers who are most likely not going to conclude the buying cycle.
+However, as said earlier in this article, you are most likely to get prospective customers who are most likely not to conclude the buying cycle.

-This is more reason why you need a fully developed email marketing plan to help nurture prospective clients on your behalf.
+You need a fully-developed email marketing plan to help nurture prospective clients on your behalf.
 With email marketing in place, you can collect the emails of your prospective client and continue to follow them up with juicy content about your product or service.

 3. Whatsapp Business.

 Whatapp business is a sister platform to Whatsapp.
-It was created by Facebook to help a small business grow much easier.
-Since its conception, WhatsApp has revolutionized the way we communicate.
+Facebook created it to help small businesses grow much more accessible.
+Since its conception, WhatsApp has revolutionised the way we communicate.

-Many chat apps have been built since then, but none with the same fulfilment or user reach as WhatsApp with over 1.5 billion users around the world, and a whopping 60 billion messages sent each day.
+Many chat apps have been built since then, but none with the same fulfilment or user reach as WhatsApp, with over 1.5 billion users worldwide and a whopping 60 billion messages sent each day.

-Together with the WhatsApp chatbot, WhatsApp Business is a powerful tool for commerce.
-Thanks to many innovations that the platform keeps on releasing, WhatsApp is becoming a great retail place, especially during remote times.
+With the WhatsApp chatbot, WhatsApp Business is a powerful tool for commerce.
+Thanks to many innovations that the platform keeps on releasing, WhatsApp is becoming an excellent retail place, especially during remote times.

-Even if you are not going to build a WhatsApp chatbot, there are many great things for you in WhatsApp for Business to take advantage of.
+Even if you are not going to build a WhatsApp chatbot, there are many great things for you in WhatsApp for Business.

-Let’s look closer at WhatsApp Business app features that help scale your business most of which includes; Business Profile, Quick Replies, Automatic Greeting Message, Automatic Away Message, Contacts Labels, Message Statistics, Catalogs and Facebook Shops Integration.
+Let’s look closer at WhatsApp Business app features that help scale your business, including Business Profile, Quick Replies, Automatic Greeting Message, Automatic Away Message, Contacts Labels, Message Statistics, Catalogs, and Facebook Shops Integration.

-The latest update by Facebook now allows you to integrate your Whatsapp business directly with Facebook page to enable easy communication and leads generation.
+The latest update by Facebook now allows you to integrate your Whatsapp business directly with the Facebook page to enable accessible communication and lead generation.

-A webinar is an online seminar that turns an exhibition into a real-time interaction from anywhere in the world.
+A webinar is an online seminar that turns an exhibition into a real-time interaction from anywhere.
 Webinars allow large groups of members to engage in online discussions or training events and share audio, document and innovation.

 Most times, prospective customers would like to get more information from the horse’s mouth; this is where webinars can be of good use.
 All you need to start a webinar is a hosted webinar software, a computer and an active internet connection.